 RESEARCH INTERESTS

 The primary aim in the MacLab right now is to better understand well-being in singlehood.
 Although it’s true that the average person in a romantic relationship is higher in well-being than the average person who is single, there is also considerable variability among single people.
-It’s that within-group variability among single people that we are most interested in understanding.
-In short, given that we know that there is a considerable number of happy single people out there, the question is which single people are relatively happy and which single people are relatively unhappy?
+We're interested both in that within-group variability among single people and in getting a better understanding of how single people do (and do not) differ from partnered people.
+We try to take a non-judgemental approach to understanding when, for whom, and in what life domains singlehood versus partnership improves well-being.

 Photo credit: Me!